jonelmawirat/netmigo/readme.md

 2. Create your feature branch (`git checkout -b feature/new-stuff`).
 3. Commit your changes (`git commit -am 'Add some new stuff'`).
 4. Push to the branch (`git push origin feature/new-stuff`).
 5. Create a new Pull Request.

 ---

+## License

+This project is licensed under the [Creative Commons License](LICENSE).
+See the `LICENSE` file for details.

+---